I Really Hate My Job

 I Really Hate My Job is a 2007 British comedy film directed by Oliver Parker and starring Neve Campbell, Shirley Henderson, Alexandra Maria Lara, Anna Maxwell Martin, Oana Pellea, and Danny Huston as himself.
-It is an independent film distributed by TriStar Pictures and produced by 3DD Productions.
+It is an independent film produced and distributed by 3DD Productions.

 Plot

 I Really Hate My Job is the story of the lives of five women stuck working in a second-rate London restaurant with delusions of grandeur.
 The action takes place over a single evening.
 Customers come and go, unaware of the real concerns of these women: a rat or two in the kitchen, bitter arguments about life and art, as well as a coup d'état in the kitchen, all overshadowed by the anticipation of a booking by a famous Hollywood film star.